 Reporting workflow is quite different between the two, due to peculiarities in options and customizations.
 More on that below.
 When it comes to the reports and dashboards you can yield, Mixpanel and Amplitude are neck and neck.
 They both even provide fancy features such as TV mode.
 The boardroom will have zero doubt about what a great leader you are.

 Below is our reasoning for how we answered the reporting part of Mixpanel vs Amplitude.
-The top chart from Mixpanel and the bottom one from Amplitude both show a funnel drop-off for an app we’ve built.
-The user flows that created the charts were somewhat different in the two analytics tools, but we were able to yield very similar data visualizations.
+The two charts below are from the dashboards we made to report on funnel drop-off for UTM.io, our in-house UTM automation and management tool.
+The steps we needed to take to create the charts were somewhat different in the two analytics tools, but we were able to yield very similar data visualizations.

 5. Integrations for sending data in